 Submissions under a pen name will be immediately disqualified.

 Submissions are only accepted electronically through our website or partner websites.
 We do not accept hardcopy submissions by mail.

 The script cover page should include title, name, email, and phone number.

 Submissions can be in any film or television genre.

 There is no limit to the number of projects you may submit.

 Submissions must be no longer than 150 pages in length.
 No exceptions.

-Submissions must be received on or before the deadline(s) and payment must be made in full at the time of submission.
+Submissions must be received on or before the deadline(s) of 4:59 pm Australian Eastern Standard Time (11:59 pm Pacific Daylight Time previous day) and payment must be made in full at the time of submission.

 Once a script has been submitted, we will not accept substitutions or revised drafts.
 If you wish to submit a revised draft, you must enter it as a new submission.

 Submissions will not be returned, so please ensure that you retain a copy.